-Yes, it is.
+Yes, but only in part.
 Governments create tax laws and have the job of tackling tax avoidance, which they have done with varying degrees of success over the years.
 However, there are three points to make.

-This is a bit of an urban myth.
+This is an urban myth.
 Companies have no legal duty whatsoever to maximise their profits in the UK.
-A company’s directors have a legal duty to promote the success of their company but that duty is both widely defined and subject to considerable constraints, as the law shows.
-This is the law in question, from the Companies Act 2006:
+Rather, a company’s directors have a legal duty to promote the success of their company; with that duty both widely defined and subject to considerable constraints.
+As set out in the Companies Act 2006:

 172: Duty to promote the success of the company